ffund/ml-notebooks/notebooks/1-explore-hw.md

 ::: {.cell .markdown}

-**TODO**: Edit this cell to answer the following question: Is the data complete, or is some relevant data missing?
+**TODO** Q7:  Edit this cell to answer the following question: Is the data complete, or is some relevant data missing?
 Why would some locations only have partial data available (missing some `...percent_change_from_baseline` fields for some dates)? **Include a short quote from the material you read in the "Learn about the data" section to answer this question.**

 :::